Energinet-DataHub/greenforce-frontend/libs/api-dh-app/documents/development.md

 > Describe necessary setup here.

+## .nxignore / .prettierignore
+Avoid conflicts with the frontend tool-chain, the path of the BFF should be added to `.nxignore` and `.prettierignore`

 ## OpenAPI

 We use [Swashbuckle](https://github.com/domaindrivendev/Swashbuckle.AspNetCore) to expose a Swagger UI and an OpenAPI v3 endpoint.
 This is configured in [Startup.cs](../source/DataHub.WebApi/Startup.cs).